the-drunk-coder/megra.rs/README.md

 -l, --list-devices  list available audio devices
 -d, --device        choose device
---live-buffer-time  the capacity of the live input buffer in seconds, default: 3
+--live-buffer-time  the capacity of the live input buffer in seconds, default: 3 --reverb-mode       convolution or freeverb (default/fallback is freeverb). for convolution, you need to specify an IR --reverb-ir         path to an impulse response in FLAC format
 ```

 If the `-e` option is omitted, Mégra is started in REPL (command-line) mode.
 If you want to integrate it in your favourite editor, that might be helpful.